IBMStreams/streamsx.websocket/_docs/220-user_operator_design.md

 The data received from the client applications can be in text or binary format.
 This operator is capable of receiving data from multiple clients that can all send data at the very same time.
 When a given client application closes its connection, this operator will send a tuple on its second output port to give an indication about the end of data reception from that client identified by its client session id.
 Downstream operators can make use of this "End Of Client Session" signal as they see fit.

+This operator also allows client applications to send data via both WebSocket and HTTP POST.
+By default HTTP message reception is not enabled and it can be enabled by via the allowHttpPost operator parameter.

 ### WebSocketSource operator parameters
 Following are the parameters accepted by the WebSocketSource operator.
 Some parameters are mandatory with user-provided values and others are optional with default values assigned within the C++ operator logic.